All Products

 create_time>'2020-01-01' or create_time>'2020-01-01 00:00:00'

-Synchronizes or migrates only data created after 2020.
+Sync or migrate only data created after 2020.

 Important

-• DTS uses the GMT+8 time zone to filter time-type data.
-If your time data includes time zone information, you must first convert the time in the filter condition to the GMT+8 time zone.
-Then, enter the converted time in the Filter Conditions field.
+• When filtering time-based data, DTS uses the GMT+8 time zone.
+If your time data includes time zone information, convert the time in your filter condition to GMT+8 before entering it in the Filter Conditions.

 What to do next